Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: Clumping.

-Wildlife: The flowers attract bees, and can attract butterflies depending on water and shade.
+Wildlife: The flowers attract bees, and can attract butterflies in part shade.
 The seeds attract birds.
-Avoided by browsing mammals.
+The foliage is avoided by browsing mammals.

 Toxic / Danger: No.